common-voice/common-voice/.github/ISSUE_TEMPLATE/language_request.md

 - [Mozilla Resources Reps](https://community.mozilla.org/en/groups/mozilla-reps-resources/) and [Reward, Enablement and Recognition](https://discourse.mozilla.org/t/recognition-rewards-and-contribution-pathways/84408) Schemes are an avenue for getting support.
 - We also have a [community support desk](https://discourse.mozilla.org/t/introducing-community-support-desk/88158) that happens bi-weekly on Thursday. -->

-1. [optional to share] Why do you want to take part in Common Voice ?
+1. [optional to share] Why do you want to take part in Common Voice?

-2. [optional to share] Would you like to have a follow-up conversation regarding community building ?
+2. [optional to share] Would you like to have a follow-up conversation regarding community building?